top of page

 by Vicky Weber

-Taino Tales was created by an elementary teacher hoping to educate and inspire.
+The Secret of the Hummingbird is part of the Taino Tales series by Vicky Webber.
 In this story, children will learn about the Taino culture by retelling the Taino legend of how the hummingbird came to be.

 by Ed Rodriguez